On Motion Blur and Deblurring in Visual Place Recognition: Introduction

 \item A comprehensive evaluation of motion blur and deblurring in VPR settings is conducted using the methods depicted in \fig{fig:Methods}.
-This analysis leverages the proposed benchmark to examine its impact on the performance of various state-of-the-art VPR techniques.
+There has been little study on VPR under motion blur, therefore, this analysis leverages the proposed benchmark to empirically examine its impact on the performance of various state-of-the-art VPR techniques.

 \item Building on the outcomes of the first two contributions, various adaptive deblurring scenarios are evaluated, along with their associated computational costs.
 These assessments provide valuable insights to guide future experiments involving selective deblurring tailored to VPR-specific challenges, paving the way for advancements in blur-aware VPR techniques. \end{itemize}